On This Page

 Overview

-France's September 2026 e-invoicing reform is a structural forcing function for the entire French EDM market: every vendor serving VAT-registered companies must either become a registered Plateforme de Dématérialisation Partenaire (PDP) or partner with one.
+France's September 2026 e-invoicing reform is a structural forcing function for the entire French EDM market.
+Every VAT-registered company must receive electronic invoices from September 1, 2026; large and mid-sized companies must also issue them from that date, with SMEs following September 1, 2027.
+Every vendor serving VAT-registered companies must either become a registered Approved Platform (AP, formerly Plateforme de Dématérialisation Partenaire) or partner with one.
 Zeendoc has chosen the partnership route.
-Doxallia — a Crédit Agricole Group subsidiary — has received official DGFiP registration as a PDP, while Zeendoc operates as the Dematerialization Operator (DO), handling document management before and after invoice transmission.
-A separate partnership with EsaLink provides additional PDP coverage.
+Doxallia, a Crédit Agricole Group subsidiary, has received official DGFiP registration as an AP, while Zeendoc operates as a Compatible Solution (formerly Dematerialization Operator), handling document management before and after invoice transmission.
+A separate partnership with EsaLink provides additional AP coverage.
 This two-tier structure lowers Zeendoc's regulatory burden but creates a dependency on Doxallia's continued registration status and operational reliability.
-No independent analyst coverage of Zeendoc's market-leadership claims is available; all such characterizations originate from vendor sources.

-How Zeendoc Processes Documents
+How Zeendoc processes documents

-Zeendoc's AI invoice processing automatically extracts 8 key fields — including supplier name, invoice reference, date, and VAT amounts — without prior template configuration, claiming 95% accuracy.
+Zeendoc's AI invoice processing automatically extracts 8 key fields, including supplier name, invoice reference, date, and VAT amounts, without prior template configuration, claiming 95% accuracy.
 Documents enter the system through scanner integration, email import, or iOS and Android mobile applications.

+For e-invoicing compliance, Zeendoc supports the three formats mandated by DGFiP: Factur-X (a hybrid PDF plus XML format co-developed by DGFiP), UBL 2.1 (Universal Business Language, an open XML standard), and UN/CEFACT CII (Cross Industry Invoice, EN 16931-compliant).
+The company has also launched a Factur-X converter that transforms legacy PDFs into compliant structured invoices.
 The public demo accepts only digital French-language PDFs; browser-printed files are not supported.
 Full capabilities require a booked demo, making the converter a lead-generation tool as much as a standalone product.

-Use Cases
+Use cases

-French SME Invoice Management
+French SME invoice management

 Small businesses digitize supplier invoices through mobile capture and email integration.
 Zeendoc's AI system automatically extracts supplier names, invoice references, dates, and VAT amounts without prior configuration.
-With France's September 2026 mandate requiring all VAT-registered companies to issue and receive domestic B2B invoices in a DGFiP-approved format, Zeendoc's DO-plus-PDP-partner structure makes compliance accessible to SMEs that lack the resources to manage PDP relationships directly.
-See the invoice processing automation guide for implementation context.
+With France's September 2026 mandate requiring all VAT-registered companies to receive domestic B2B invoices in a DGFiP-approved format, Zeendoc's Compatible Solution plus AP-partner structure makes compliance accessible to SMEs that lack the resources to manage AP relationships directly.

 Accounting and legal firms serving French SMEs consolidate client document management with integrated electronic signatures and audit trails.
 The all-in-one approach replaces multiple business tools while maintaining compliance with French professional service regulations.
 Firms preparing clients for the 2026 e-invoicing transition represent a near-term growth channel given the regulatory deadline pressure.

-Technical Specifications
+Technical specifications

 Feature Specification

-Deployment Model 100% Cloud-based SaaS
+Deployment model 100% cloud-based SaaS

-Data Hosting France (green energy data centers)
+Data hosting France (green energy data centers)

-Compliance GDPR, French AI Act, ISO 27001
+Compliance certifications GDPR, ISO 27001

 Languages French, English

-Mobile Apps iOS and Android native applications
+Mobile apps iOS and Android native applications

 Integrations French accounting software, Office 365, Google Workspace

-PDP Partner Doxallia (Crédit Agricole Group, DGFiP-registered)
+AP partner Doxallia (Crédit Agricole Group, DGFiP-registered)

-Additional Regulatory Partner EsaLink
+Additional regulatory partner EsaLink

-Target Market French SMEs, local authorities
+Target market French SMEs, local authorities, professional services firms

 Resources

-Company Information
+Company information

 Headquarters: Ajaccio, Corsica, France